-Court Executives Advisory Committee c/o Administrative Office of the CourtsJudicial Council of California Judicial Council and Court Leadership Services Division, Trial Court Liaison 455 Golden Gate Avenue, 5th Floor San Francisco, CA 94102-3688
+Court Executives Advisory Committee c/o Judicial Council of California Leadership Services Division, Judicial Council and Trial Court Leadership 455 Golden Gate Avenue San Francisco, CA 94102-3688

 1.1 Background

 The Judicial Council of California began developing and maintaining an overall records management framework for California courts to satisfy the needs of the courts for case processing and of historians and archivists for historical and research purposes served by court records, as well as the expectations of the public and litigants to provide reasonable confidentiality of court records.
 Many of the existing statutes, rules of court, and standards include permissive minimums for court records retention and other options for court records management that allow courts significant latitude in applying them.